sternSargentRA/pyTM/Docs/source/linear_pred/lin_pred.rst

 * Use an updated version of the python program signaprocessingtutorial_anmol.py to construct simulations to teach various lessons

+    * Use the control system tools easily to create companion matrices.
+This is illustrated in Anmol's program, but much more can be done.
+Use it to generate all of the examples above and more.

     * For a given stochastic difference equation (e.g., the simple ar 1 in Anmol's program), compute averages and standard deviations across sample paths and compare them with population analogues

     * Use the simulations  to illustrate ergodicity -- give some examples where averages across time equal averages across simulations, and some finite T examples where they don't.
 Emphasize the role of the initial distribution for :math:`x_0` in determining whether averages over times and averages across simulations are equal.

+    * Create a teaser example of a nonstationary process that is one of Lars  Hansen's additive or multiplicative processes.
+Show tranformation to make outcome stationary and ergodic.

 * Create a concise but informative list of examples to simulate.
 Create this list with an eye to doing somethings later with the Kalman filter with these same examples

+* Create some examples forecasting  geometric sums.
+Define and describe the *resolvent operator*